longhornbuckle/linalg/README.md

 - submdspan should preserve compile-time knowledge of stride order: Generic functions on tensors (in particular functions which may perform on each element in any order) should be most efficient when iterating from largest to smallest stride and thus this information is useful to preserve.
 For example, any submdspan of an mdspan with layout_left must maintain the same stride order.
 - mdspan of uninitialized data and pointer to element access: The current implementation assumes the reference type returned from operator[](...) points to the appropriate memory and thus can be used construct elements in place.
 - mdspan to linear layout: A fixed size tensor has an array with a number of elements known at compile time.
 Being able to map the mdspan elements into the underlying array during the initialization of a fixed size tensor would improve performance.
+- mdspan::at(...): Frankly, I don't have a strong use case for this; however, it seemed natural for a container which provides operator[](...) to also provide at(...) which performs additional index bound checking.